 PC Term Google search volume: Other words for Black (1,700); Another word for Black (1,400); Politically correct term for Black(200/month); What is the politically correct term for a Black person?
-(100/month); Black or African American politically correct (150); Another word for African American (80); What is the politically correct term for Black?
+(100); Black or African American politically correct (150); Another word for African American (80); What is the politically correct term for Black?
 (20); politically correct term for Black (30)

 Mulatto politically correct?

 Which is more PC Mulatto or Mixed Ethnicity?
 A PC term for mixed race, mixed ethnicity, and the outdated term Mulatto is “biracial”, or “multiracial”.
 Multiracial is used to describe people with blended ancestries.

 Mulatto was once a word used to identify people of mixed race or mixed ethnicity.
 In 1850 the U.S. Census Bureau used “M” as a racial category for mulatto, which meant someone with one Black and one white parent.
 The Mulatto category became a “catch-all” for people whose race was not “Black or white”, this included Native Americans.

 Over time terms have changed, so another way to be more politically correct is to identify a person by a group, like Latinx or Mexican American.
 But, mixed race is still used and accepted by people who are comfortable with saying “I’m Mixed”.

 NPR’s article on All Mixed Up: What Do We Call People Of Multiple Backgrounds? says that celebrities may also set trends for multiracial people.
 For example: